aj-stein-gsa/www-fedramp-gov/_posts/2025-04-24-fedramp-20x-one-month-in-and-moving-fast.md

 The FedRAMP Minimum Assessment Scope Standard is an updated approach to determining what is included in a FedRAMP assessment and authorization.
-The approach avoids the unnecessary detail to support FedRAMP’s ongoing shift from compliance-based to security-based decision making and assessment.
+The approach avoids unnecessary detail to support FedRAMP’s ongoing shift from compliance-based to security-based decision making and assessment.

 [RFC-0005 Minimum Assessment Scope Standard is open for public comment through